Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/the-harp.jpg)

-###### The neck and some of the column and the shoulder of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.
+###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.

 ![](/images/strings-and-shoulder.jpg)